Plumber Resume Guide: North Carolina Edition (2026)

 • Medical Gas - Oxygen, nitrous oxide, vacuum, compressed air systems for healthcare facilities

-• Fire Suppression - Sprinkler system installation, testing, and maintenance
+• Fire Suppression - Sprinkler system installation (requires separate NC Fire Sprinkler license)

 Soft Skills